mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 considered functions whereas the text versions (`NOT`, `IS`, `IS NOT` etc.) are not considered functions.

+If the rule is given no values then the rule will match any query which does not use functions.
+By combining this with the `action=allow` parameter, it is possible to enable whitelisting of all queries which do not use functions.
+One such use case is preventing functions from being used to circumvent masking done by the masking filter.

 When the filter is in whitelist mode (`action=allow`) the function rule will match any query that does not use a function.
 This means that queries that do not use functions will be allowed through a function type rule.